mac-l1/machybris_examples/README.md

 # machybris_samples
-samples of how to use machybris in your code - for sharing and education purposes
+samples of how to use machybris in your code - for sharing and study purposes